Crypto90/obs-now-playing-widget-windows-api/README.md

 Comes with a dynamic horizontal and vertical template.
 The widget automatically hides (fades out) itself in case its not in "playing" state and shows (fades in) itself when it returns back to "playing".

+## How to run
+To run the script, install python and run the cmd command in the same folder as the script: python python obs_now_playing_widget_windows_media_api.py